August Revolution: Historical background

-French colonialism
+French Indochina

 French colonial rule

-All of Vietnam was under the French colonial rule from 1883 until the Japanese coup d'état of March 1945.
-In 1887, the French created the Indochinese Union including the three separately-ruled territories of Tonkin, Annam, and Cochinchina, which were parts of Vietnam, and the newly acquired Cambodia; Laos was created at a later time.
+All of Vietnam was under the French colonial rule from 1884 until the Japanese coup d'état of March 1945.
+In 1887, the French created the Indochinese Union including the three separately-ruled territories of Tonkin, Annam, and Cochinchina, which were part of Vietnam, and the newly acquired Cambodia; Laos was added to the Union later in 1893.
 To justify their rule, the French claimed that it was their responsibility to help undeveloped regions in Asia become "civilized."
 Without French intervention, they asserted, these places would remain backward, uncultured, and impoverished.
 In a view based more on solid reality, French imperialism was driven by the demand for resources, namely raw materials and cheap labour.

 It is generally agreed that French colonial rule was politically repressive and economically exploitative to the original inhabitants; therefore, the Vietnamese struggle against French colonialism was well established by World War II, being close to a century in progress.
 Incursions by missionaries, gunboats, and diplomats in the 19th century had set off repeated periods of resistance because of the loyalty of the Vietnamese people to the Nguyễn monarchy and traditional Confucian values, which were completely in conflict with European, notably French, interests.
 From the beginning of the French occupation of Vietnam, thousands of poorly-armed Vietnamese reacted to foreign control with various rebellions, a major one being the Cần Vương movement (Aid-the-Emperor), a large-scale Vietnamese insurgency between 1885 and 1896 against French colonial rule in favour of restoring the de facto, and not just de jure, power of the native dynasty.

-In 1917, a band of political prisoners, common criminals and mutinous prison guards seized the Thái Nguyên Penitentiary, the largest penal institution in northern Tonkin.
+In 1917, a band of political prisoners, common criminals and mutinous prison guards seized the Thái Nguyên Penitentiary.
 The extraordinary regional and social diversity of its force makes the Thái Nguyên uprising a compelling prequel to the modern nationalist movements of the 1930s.
 Although all of the rebellions failed without exception, they remained a powerful symbol of resistance and calling to better days in the local population.